QuentinRa/blog.quentinra.dev/info/php/theme/classes.md

 **Inheritance**

-Like in Java, you will use ``extends`` to inherit of one concrete class.
+Like in Java, you will use ``extends`` to inherit one concrete class.
 You can implements interfaces using ``implements`` and as many interfaces as you want.
-Finally, you can make a private inheritance using ``trait`` classes and inherit of more than one class.
+Finally, you can make a private inheritance using ``trait`` classes and inherit more than one class.

 ```php